sincetheflood/pride-flags/README.md

 Pride Flags
 ===========

-A mildly opinionated collection of handwritten pride flags images available in the public domain.
+A mildly opinionated collection of handwritten pride flag images available in the public domain.

 All flags are available as both SVGs and PNGs inside the `flags/` directory and are split up by gender and orientation.
 Templates to ease the creation of new flags are available inside the `templates/` directory.